infinitered/reactotron/readme.md

 * hot swap your app's state
 * track your sagas
 * show image overlay in React Native
+* track your Async Storage in React Native

 You plug it into your app as a dev dependency so it adds nothing to your product builds.